zmaril/OgreDocs/README.md

 ### in-edges / <E--

-Gets the incoming edges of the vertex.
+Get the incoming edges of the vertex.

 ``` clojure
 (q/query (g/find-by-id 3)